 But once they started moving across Europe and Asia, they not only lived side by side, they had a few run-ins.

-"Different populations of people have slightly different levels of Neanderthal ancestry, which likely means that humans repeatedly ran into Neanderthals as they spread across Europe," said Svante Paabo of Max-Planck-Institute for Evolutionary Anthropology in Germany, who worked on the project and who was one of the first scientists to sequence the Neanderthal genome.
+"Different populations of people have slightly different levels of Neanderthal ancestry, which likely means that humans repeatedly ran into Neanderthals as they spread across Europe," said Svante Paabo of the Max Planck Institute for Evolutionary Anthropology in Germany, who worked on the project and who was one of the first scientists to sequence the Neanderthal genome.

 Paabo and colleagues sequenced DNA from 1,500 people from various ethnic groups around the world for the project.